RadPad: Products

 Launched in September 2017, RadPad offers apartment locating services in Dallas and Houston.
 Agents run customized searches for clients to find the right apartment and lower prices through knowledge of promotions and specials.

 User demographic information

-Most RadPad users are in college or under the age of 35.
-Two-thirds of users are female.
+Most RadPad users were in college or under the age of 35.
+Two-thirds of users were female.

 Controversy

 In 2013, Westside Rentals filed suit against RadPad alleging that they had improperly used Westside Rentals’ brand name by advertising that any apartment listed through RadPad would be automatically listed on Westside Rental's website.
 The suit was dropped by Westside Rentals later that year.